arendsee/synder/README.md

  3 -> both edges are unbound, but there are internal overlaps 4 -> query is to the left of a contig, no overlap
  5 -> query is to the right of a contig, no overlap

-if INTERVAL_START and INTERVAL_END are. then the query interval met the criteria for Case E

 # Definitions